Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 6/10/2022 Release

+#### Notes

+This is an update for web and mobile.

+#### Features

+**For mobile** - Code has been added to start filling in phase ids as a next step to limit downloading of inspections that belong to inactive phases.

+**For web** - Added the ability to close current and prior IOCs/NCIs.
+Added the ability to create and modify stage notes.

+#### Bug Fixes

+**For web** - The annotation color on correction observations is now green.
+The milestone table on standard reports will no longer break across pages.
+Adjusted the padding on the header of the standard report so it will not slip under report sections.

+**For mobile** - Added logic to prevent the missing milestone table when a new inspection is created.

 ## 5/12/2022 Release

 #### Notes